ahmadshalabi/luqma/frontend/src/test/mocks/README.md

 }
 ```

+## Current Status

+**Status:** Used for testing only

+The frontend now uses the API client (`frontend/src/services/apiClient.js`) to communicate with the backend.
+These mocks are retained for:
+- Unit testing components in isolation
+- Test fixtures for Vitest tests
+- Development when backend is unavailable

 ## When to Remove

-These mocks should be removed once:
+These mocks should be kept for testing purposes but are no longer used in production code:
-1. Backend API endpoints are fully implemented
+- ✅ Backend API endpoints are fully implemented (using backend mock data)
-2. Frontend is integrated with backend services
+- ✅ Frontend is integrated with backend services via API client
-3. All components use the API client instead of mock imports
+- ✅ All components use the API client instead of direct mock imports

 ## Related

-- Backend mocks: `backend/src/main/resources/mocks/`
+- Backend mocks: `backend/src/main/resources/mocks/` (provides data to backend API)
-- API client: `frontend/src/services/apiClient.js` (to be implemented)
+- API client: `frontend/src/services/apiClient.js` (✅ implemented)